A Complete Web Application Testing Checklist

 But having a website doesn’t suffice.
 It must be informative, user-friendly, and accessible.
 The website should be tested thoroughly from every perspective to maintain these elements.
 This is called the web app testing process.

-What is Web App Testing?
+What is Web Application Testing?
 Why is it so important?

 Some of the factors that make Web App Testing significant during SDLC (Software Development Lifecycle) are: